bump-sh/docs/src/_help/getting-started/going-further.md

 There are numerous possibilities to customize your documentation and incorporate your brand.

-Using a custom domain allows you to integrate your API documentation under your domain and a unified URL.
-You can also customize the logo or colors of your documentation to display your brand.
+Using a [custom domain](/help/customization-options/custom-domains/) allows you to integrate your API documentation under your domain and a unified URL.
+You can also customize the [logo or colors](/help/customization-options/color-logo-meta-images/) of your documentation to display your brand.

-Feel free to take a look at our dedicated help page for more information.
+Feel free to take a look at our [dedicated help page](/help/customization-options/) for more information.

-**We hope you'll enjoy using Bump.sh!**